 This is another thread to talk about things on the forum itself, particularly spam.
 Hopefully the moderators and web project manager can join here and allay any fears about technical risks.
 The last thread, called 'Chat Bot' was partly about how you tell the difference between a genuine user and abuse, and has reached 167 replies, so it was suggested that we start a new thread for each subject.
 There's also a thread from the last few months called 'Mods Please Make the Spam Stop', which has covered some of this and also covered the times when obvious spam is left on this forum.
 I don't personally think it's a massive problem, especially compared to some other forums, but it may make people uneasy unless it's dealt with in a clear way.

 As I understand it, and Ross-Mod or Kerri-Mod or @WebPM can correct me, every interactive site on the web is subject to some abuse, and the forum software the NAS uses (Telligent Community) has some automated ways to detect and moderate this.
 However, occasionally some advertising for irrelevant products isn't so obvious, and gets through.
 There are also some other 'borderline' things, where we're not sure if the user is genuine, and interact with them very cautiously.
-The way this is supposed to work is that we, the forum users, readers and contributors, help detect the probable spam and click on 'Report as abusive' which pops up when you click the 'More' button on any post or comment.
+The way this is supposed to work is that we, the forum users, readers and contributors, help detect the probable spam and click on 'Report as abusive' which pops up when you click the 'More' button below any post or comment.
 The moderators than consider this, and take action such as locking or deleting the thread.
-There's also a 'report as abusive' button on each user's profile for when it looks like the only purpose of the account is spamming or trolling.
+There's also a 'report as abusive' button on each user's profile for occasions when it looks like the only purpose of the account is spamming or trolling.

-Sorry I'm being so verbose.
+[Sorry I'm being so verbose.]

 In the past week or two (May 2018), besides a small spam outbreak advertising pills and stuff, we've noticed what we're calling 'Copybot', which starts new threads by copying something someone real asked several months or years ago.
 This causes some confusion as people might start responding to these forgeries, not realising the question is very old and has probably been answered.
 There have been requests, mostly on the other two threads mentioned above, that the NAS checks its site security, and suggestions about how the site could better prevent Copybot.